 EHS conducts routine audits of all UNL work locations.
 However, the people who actually work in a specific area are in the best position to provide regular and routine surveillance for uncontrolled hazards.
 The IIPP charges all persons with responsibility for routine auditing to detect and abate hazards.
 The following EHS SOPs provide short checklists that can be used to conduct such audits:

 If an employee is subject to work restrictions due to an occupational injury, the Release to Return to Work Form should be completed by the attending physician and provided to the supervisor.
+The form can be found in the Human Resources Forms Directory.

 In addition to the campus-wide Chancellor's University Safety Committee, many departments have formed unit safety committees.
 Consult with your department regarding unit safety committee activities.
 Resources available for unit safety committee use can be found on the EHS web page at http://ehs.unl.edu/committees/.